Basic Bread Machine White Bread You’ll Be Eager To Share

 Notes

-• If using active dry yeast instead of instant yeast, add an extra 1/4 teaspoon to the recipe.
-Although it’s not necessary to dissolve active dry yeast in water anymore, you may do so if you prefer.
+• Active Dry Yeast: If using active dry yeast instead of instant yeast, add an extra 1/4 teaspoon to the recipe.
+Dissolving active dry yeast in water is optional.

-• If your bread is taking too long to proof during the final rise, consider adding an additional 1/4 to 1/2 teaspoon of yeast or find a warmer spot for the dough to prove.
-While using less yeast and allowing for a longer rise can enhance flavor, it may not always be practical.
-Adjust according to your convenience and needs.
+• Slow Proofing: If the bread takes too long to proof, consider adding an additional 1/4 to 1/2 teaspoon of yeast or finding a warmer spot for the dough to rise.
+Using less yeast and allowing for a longer rise can enhance flavor but may not always be practical.
+Adjust as needed for your convenience.

 1⅓ cup water (302 gr), 1 T. + 1 t.sugar (18 gr), 1¾ t salt (9gr), ⅓ cup nonfat dry milk powder (27 gr), 1⅓T. butter (17 gr), 1¼ t. lemon juice (5 gr), 4 cups flour (480 gr), 1½ t. yeast (5 gr)